bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ```
 Yes, it is analogous to **root** from a tree.
 All the other directories in the server are branching from this directory.

-As I said earlier '..’ along with 'cd' to move towards directories multiple levels of parent directories
+As mentioned, '..' along with 'cd' is used to move "one step up" towards the root.

 ```
 cd  ../  #change directory to the parent directory of the current directory